Skip to main content

 The builder key is required for the following use cases:

-• To create an .airgap bundle for a release that uses Helm charts, the Replicated vendor portal renders templates of the Helm charts with helm template.
-The builder key specifies the values from the Helm chart values.yaml file that the vendor portal uses to create the .airgap bundle.
-For more information, see Air Gap Installations in About Distributing Helm Charts with KOTS.
+To create an .airgap bundle for a release that uses Helm charts, the Replicated vendor portal renders the Helm charts' templates with helm template.
+The builder key specifies the Helm chart values that the vendor portal uses when running helm template to create the .airgap bundle.

 • To support online installations that use a local private registry, the builder field renders the Helm chart with all of the necessary images so that KOTS knows where to pull the images.